Getting (drugs) under your skin

 The research was funded by the National Institutes of Health.

-Journal reference: Journal of Controlled Release search and more info website
+Journal information: Journal of Controlled Release

 This story is republished courtesy of MIT News (web.mit.edu/newsoffice/), a popular site that covers news about MIT research, innovation and teaching.